-List of Sewing Thread Used in Garments Manufacturing
+List of Sewing Thread Used in Garment Manufacturing

-Swing thread is a must needed trimming which are significantly used in garments manufacturing.
-To make garments, sewing thread plays an important role in readymade garments sector.
-There are different types of swing thread which are mentioned in this article.
+Swing thread is a must needed trimming which is significantly used in garments manufacturing.
+To make garments, sewing thread plays an important role in the garment manufacturing sector.
+Different types of sewing thread are mentioned in this article.

 Types of Sewing Thread Used in Apparel Manufacturing: